explainers-by-googlers/fetch-retry/README.md

 -   `initialDelay`: Time in milliseconds before the first retry attempt.

--   `backoffFactor`: Multiplier applied to the delay for subsequent retries (e.g., 2.0 doubles the delay: initialDelay, initialDelay * 2, initialDelay * 4, ...).
+-   `backoffFactor`: Multiplier applied to the delay for subsequent retries (e.g., 2.0 doubles the delay: `initialDelay`, `initialDelay * 2`, `initialDelay * 4`, ...).
 A factor of 1.0 means fixed delay.
 Note that browsers should implicitly apply randomization (jitter) to calculated delays to help prevent synchronized retries (thundering herd).

 -   `maxAge`: An optional overall time limit in milliseconds, measured from the first failure, after which no further retry attempts will be made, regardless of maxAttempts.